Application Plugin Development Guidelines

 Comments

-Properties and methods in a class must include comments including overview, parameters, and return types.
+Class properties and functions must include comments, including an overview, parameters, and return types.

 Indentation

-Flow control keywords (if, for, while, foreach, etc.) should be followed by a space, and the starting brace should be on the same line as the flow control keyword.
+Control flow keywords (if, for, while, foreach, etc.) should be followed by a space, and the opening brace for the control statement should be on the same line as the closing parenthesis.

 foreach ($users as $uid => $user) {